-These are pretty standard and a lot of eCommerce companies are using them now.
-Standard pop-ups showing offers like “20 percent Off Your First Order” are probably the most commonly used.
+These are pretty standard and a lot of eCommerce companies are using them on desktop.
+Standard pop-ups showing offers like “20% Off Your First Order” are probably the most commonly used.

 Pop-ups can appear on exit when the user begins to move their mouse toward their navigation bar.
 They can also be triggered by time (e.g. five seconds after page load) or location (e.g., 75 percent of the way down the page).

 How do you feel about the “No thanks, I hate saving money.” in this CTA?
 PawStruck has probably tested enough to know this converts better than just, “No thanks” or a bigger X button.
 But have they asked shoppers how it makes them feel?
 Is their brand typically humorous and sarcastic?
 That would probably be the first question to ask when considering a humorously sarcastic exit link.